Provided by: bind9-utils_9.18.28-0ubuntu0.20.04.1_amd64 bug

 -V This option enables verbose logging.

--y key_id
+-y server_key

-is present for that host, then in the default-key clause of the options statement.
+statement is present for that host, then in the default-key clause of the options

-general read or write access.
+have general read or write access.

 COMMANDS